mathieuHa/GEHackatonApp/Whats_In_Your_Predix_Space.md

 #### MMEurope-uaa

+The User Account and Authentication Service (UAA) is an OAuth2 server that can be used for centralized identity management.
+You can see the [documentation](https://docs.predix.io/en-US/content/service/security/user_account_and_authentication/).

 We already created one client and one user :
 * **Client ID** : client
 * **Client Secret** : Secret